Haki na Sheria Initiative & 3 others v Attorney General & 4 others (Petition E008 of 2021) [2025] KEHC 221 (KLR) (21 January 2025) (Judgment)

 8.It was contended that should NIIMs be fully implemented, the same shall further the suffering of these people as it shall introduce a list of seventeen services linked to the Huduma Number to which the victims shall miss out.
 That the respondents have since declined to rely on their own documents which they issued the affected members such as birth certificates to process issuance of national ID cards.
 It was therefore averred that the affected members are thus living a life of indignity as they fear being harassed by the state authorities for lack of national identity cards.

-9.Hamdi Muhumed Mohamud, the 2nd petitioner herein in his affidavit sworn on 12.08.2021 stated that he is a bonfide Kenyan citizen born in Ijara within Garissa County in the year 1998.
-That his late father was known as Muhumed Mohamud Dagane while his mother is, Rhabai Mahat Abdi holder of Kenyan Identification Card No. 0541184.
+9.Hamdi Muhumed Mohamud, the 2nd petitioner herein in his affidavit sworn on August 12, 2021 stated that he is a bonfide Kenyan citizen born in Ijara within Garissa County in the year 1998.
+That his late father was known as Muhumed Mohamud Dagane while his mother is, Rhabai Mahat Abdi holder of Kenyan Identification Card No 054XXXX.

 10.That in pursuit of his higher education, he went to Garissa High School and upon attaining adulthood age, he applied for an Identification card but was instead turned down on grounds that he was registered as a refugee.
 He urged that he is a Kenyan born of Kenyan parents and currently, his life is on hold as he lacks an identification card.